 - Gargle Blaster: "Soup".

-- Global Ignorance: Ted's adoptive mother apologies to an Alaskan cab driver for only having "American money."
+- Global Ignorance: Amelia apologies to an Alaskan cab driver for only having "American money."
 Truth in Television, though it's become less common in the Internet age.

 - Happily Adopted: Ted.
 He doesn't know he's adopted until he learns of his biological mother's death, but learning about this new family doesn't diminish his affection for his adopted mother.

-- Jerk Ass: The favourite to win the Arctic Challenge gets himself some food at the checkpoint before feeding his own dogs (for which the judges penalize him).
+- Jerkass: Olivier, the arrogant French sledder: The favourite to win the Arctic Challenge gets himself some food at the checkpoint before feeding his own dogs (for which the judges penalize him).
 Then he meets his karma by having a block of frozen Gatorade dropped on his head, knocking him unconscious.

 - Meaningful Echo: "Doctor, Is this gonna hurt?"
 "Oh just a little.
 More than a tickle, but less than paying your taxes."

 - The Men First: A sled dog variation during the race when Olivier gets himself some food before feeding his dogs:Jack: What kind of a man eats before he feeds his dogs?

 - Misplaced Wildlife: There are no skunks in Alaska.

 - Mr. Muffykins: Chester the poodle, who Ted utterly hates because he won't stop barking.

 - Ms. Fanservice: Barb.
 She is even seen in a Fur Bikini in Ted's hallucination.